mfornace/nupack-docs-dev/sources/definitions.md

 Hence, the user specifies the set of molar strand concentrations $[i]^0~~\forall i\in\Psi^0$ and NUPACK calculates the set of molar complex concentrations $[j]~~ \forall j\in\Psi$.

+### Test tube unpaired bases
+The equilibrium fraction of bases that are unpaired in the test tube, taking into account the equilibrium concentration and pair probatility matrix for each complex in the test tube ensemble.

 ### Test tube ensemble pair fractions
 For the test tube ensemble, the ensemble pair fraction